 - Don’t be in a rush to get started.
 If you’re able to, spend time researching everything from successful campaigns similar to the ones you hope for as well as your preferred delivery methods.

 - Expect failure on the first go-round.
-It sounds pretty dire, but if you place too much hope in your first drip campaign you’ll probably end up disappointed.
+It sounds pretty dire, but if you place too much hope in your first drip campaign, you’ll probably end up disappointed.
 Try not to invest all of your time or best ideas in the first drip campaign to see what works best.

 - Work with an expert.
 Not sure that you or your team are up for creating all elements of a drip campaign?
 It’s fine to acknowledge the fact that sometimes you need help with these things.
+Outsource content when needed.

 - Ask a friend or trusted colleague.
-If you’re not sure if a drip campaign is for you, ask someone at a company similar but not competing with your own if they’ve tried one.
+If you’re not sure if a drip campaign is for you, ask someone at a similar company but not competing with your own if they’ve tried one.
 It could turn out to have been a waste of time for that particular industry.